 top of page

-Leaving the Forest: Village relocation
+Leaving the forest: village relocation

 By the time we reached the lookout point the sun had nearly set, but I was able to watch its last play of light across the vast forest canopy — a breathtaking introduction to Anshi Dandeli Tiger Reserve.
 Encompassing more than 875 sq. km. of dense jungle in the Western Ghats of Karnataka, the park is eco-rich for its biodiversity of plants and wildlife.
 Human settlements are also here — some date back a few decades; others, generations.